Be On Time! Teaching Sequence and Schedules

 Most children — with or without ADHD — struggle to organize and manage their time effectively.
 Here, learn how to use calendars and clocks to teach your child the value of strong priorities and to help him be on time more often.

-Organization and time management are not innate skills.
+Getting organized and learning to be on time are not innate skills.
 Any child — with or without ADHD — must create and maintain organizational systems that make sense to him.
 For children with ADHD, whose ability to organize, prioritize, and manage time is affected by neurological deficiencies, setting up and maintaining organization routines can be quite difficult.

 That’s where you come in.
 Understanding and managing time is a huge part of being organized, so think of yourself as your child’s time management consultant.
 Work with her to not only master time concepts, but learn to take control of time.
 Make sure your child is involved when setting up routines so that she will be invested in finding what works best for her.
 Help your child practice her skills on a regular basis, and follow through with the systems you create together.